nzdavidv/pages/pages/ESXi-laptop-GNS3.md

 and then...
 - The Cisco switch management IP assigned to VLAN 99 - IP 192.168.30.188. (physically using port 0/1 - access port 99).
 - The ESXi management IP assigned (in VMWare) to VLAN 99 - IP 192.168.30.176. (physically using port 0/18 - trunk port).
-- Virtual Machine ACCT-VM assigned (in VMWare) to VLAN 10 - IP 10.1.10.101 (physically using port 0/18 - trunk port)
+- Virtual Machine ACCT-VM running Debian assigned (in VMWare) to VLAN 10 - IP 10.1.10.101 (physically using port 0/18 - trunk port)

+But that's the end result.
+To get there wasn't quite that simple.
+The laptop for example had to be built and configured plugged directly into the home WiFi switch until the Cisco one was ready.
+The Cisco switch needed to be built using the console cable.
+Even the virtual machine needed changing VLANs to admin and internet network briefly to get some apt packages installed.